Skip to content Skip to navigation

 Eligible Expenses

-• All costs associated with travel and accommodation for teams to compete in Victorian or national sporting carnivals or tournaments.
+• The following costs to compete in a Victorian or national sporting carnival and/or tournaments:

 Ineligible Expenses